Are you travelling for the holidays? Or just planning your next trip away? Follow these tips and pack your suitcase like a pro!

 A hard or soft shell suitcase is a matter of personal preference.
 I prefer soft shell suitcases, but we have both.

 Consider what you are likely to be packing.
 A suitcase that opens in the middle, like this one is great when travelling for work when you are unlikely to have multiple souvenirs or presents to take or bring home.
 However, they limit your packing options and often result in objects moving or falling out when you try and shut the suitcase.
-For recent trips, I have found a suitcase with a lid better, like this one.
+For recent trips, I have found a suitcase with a lid better, in a fun colour to make it easier to see.

 Label the inside of the suitcase with a marker (name and contact number, including country code), just in case the tags come off in transit.